 All generalized construction activity that meets the requirements above is required to fill out a Notice of Intent (NOI) to obtain an NPDES CGP permit.
 Part of the process will require construction managers to develop a stormwater pollution prevention plan (SWPPP) to comply with federal and local safety regulations.

 As of January 18, 2022, the EPA signed a new CGP permit that replaced the 2017 version and took effect on February 17, 2022.
-While similar to previous iterations, the new permit does include some important provisions all construction managers need to follow.
+While similar to previous iterations, the new permit does include some important provisions that all construction managers need to follow.

-What Type of Construction Activity Is Impacted?
+What Types of Construction Activity Require a CGP?

 The CGP regulates any construction zone that undergoes earth-distributing activities at one acre or more of land or smaller construction sites belonging to a large construction zone.